There is still no digital way to trust.

 - Hardware-backed authentication — actions require cryptographic proof from a user’s physical device.

-- Immutable record — tamper-resistant event history that supports audits and investigations.
+- Tamper-evident, append-only record — event history that supports audits and investigations.

 - Layered security — multiple controls guard against replay, spoofing, and data tampering.